Thinking about marriage counseling? Here’s the most important thing you should know.

 Emotional Calls are the thousands of tiny attempts to connect with each other.
 They can be attempts to get attention, affirmation, affection, or any other emotional need.
 Decades of research show that partners in happy marriages engage with a majority (86%) of each other’s Emotional Calls, while partners in unhappy marriages (heading for divorce) engage with a minority (33%) of them.

 What a startling fact.

 That’s why the main purpose of marriage counseling is to help both partners understand each other’s emotional worlds and develop empathy for the other.
-That’s how the Lasting app was designed.
+That’s how Lasting, the leading couples counseling app, was designed.

 Read on for all you need to know about when and how to seek out counseling.

 How happy is your marriage?